Thomas Gerard Hetherington: Landship Committee

-However, that was not the end of the line for the Revised Hetherington Proposal, because in early February, Hetherington attended a dinner at Murray's Cabaret Club in Soho hosted by Duke of Westminster, who had aggressively commanded an armoured car section in Samson's Dunkirk wing.
+However, that was not the end of the line for the Revised Hetherington Proposal, because in early February, Hetherington attended a dinner at Murray's Cabaret Club in Soho hosted by the Duke of Westminster, who had aggressively commanded an armoured car section in Samson's Dunkirk wing.
 Also present were Albert Gerald Stern, a former banker and one of Hetherington's officers, and James Radley, the racing driver.
 The duke was enthused by Hetherington's account of his machine and invited Churchill to a dinner party on 17 February where Hetherington was able to explain his proposal in detail.
-As a direct result, Churchill established of the Landship Committee, which was chaired by Eustace d'Eyncourt, the Director of Naval Construction, Stern was the secretary and Hetherington was joined by Colonel Wilfred Dumble of the Royal Naval Division who had previously managed the London General Omnibus Company.
+As a direct result, Churchill established the Landship Committee, which was chaired by Eustace d'Eyncourt, the Director of Naval Construction, Stern was the secretary and Hetherington was joined by Colonel Wilfred Dumble of the Royal Naval Division who had previously managed the London General Omnibus Company.
 Although Hetherington's proposal was quickly found to be impracticable, William Tritton did construct a much smaller machine on the "Big Wheel" principle for the committee, but after numerous problems, it was abandoned on 8 June.
 The committee also followed several other lines of inquiry.
 This included a trip to Paris by Hetherington in April to investigate a new type of gel-filled laminate armour which proved to be useless.
 On 30 June 1915, Hetherington himself drove a Killen-Strait tracked vehicle across broken ground and barbed wire in a demonstration at Wormwood Scrubs, attended by Churchill and David Lloyd George, the new Minister of Munitions.
 Although the Killen-Strait tractor was too small to be useful, the trial would lead to the adoption of tracked propulsion for Little Willie, the first prototype tank.
+In January 1916, Hetherington was given command of a detachment from No. 20 Squadron, Royal Naval Armoured Car Division, that provided the crew for "Mother", the prototype of the Mark I tank, when it was demonstrated to senior naval and military officers and government officials at Hatfield Park in Hertfordshire.